fermyon/developer/content/spin/kv-store.md

 ## Source Code

-Once we have created our store, we can use the Spin SDK to:
+Now let's use the Spin SDK to:
-- check if a key exists and if so, retrieve the corresponding value, and
+- add new data
+- check that the new data exists
+- retrieve that data
+- delete data
-- list all the available keys.
+- check the data has been removed

 {{ tabs "sdk-type" }}